 However, options were recommended that had negative scores in the MCA.
-The way that the MCA has been designed would suggest that a negative score indicates that has major disbenefits, limitations and/or adverse impacts and so it stands to reason that negatively scored options should not be recommended for further investigation.
+The way that the MCA has been designed would suggest that a negative score indicates that option has nett disbenefits, limitations and/or adverse impacts, and so it stands to reason that negatively scored options should not be recommended for further investigation.